divyanshusahu/HackThisSite/Stego/README.md

 ![Solved Image](files/1solved.png)

 It reminds me of binary and I consider 16 as 0 and 17 as 1.
 But the string length is 55 which is not the multiple of 8.
 As we know that every 8-bit binary digits represent one ASCII character.
-Therefore one bit is missing.
+Therefore, one bit is missing.
 After some hit and trials, I found that the missing bit is the trailing 0 of the first character.
-Now after decoding the binary we get the password.
+Now, after decoding the binary we get the password.

 | binary | char |
 |--------|------|